zhangtemplar/docker-python-eve/README.md

 You can mount a folder from the host to `/src` and run it with the default `CMD`.

-`docker run --rm --volume $(pwd):/src --name python-eve nicolaevladescu/python-eve:2.7`
+`docker run --detach --volume $(pwd):/src --name python-eve nicolaevladescu/python-eve:2.7`

 Or run a file other than `main.py`.

-`docker run --rm --volume $(pwd):/src --name python-eve nicolaevladescu/python-eve:2.7 python run.py`
+`docker run --detach --volume $(pwd):/src --name python-eve nicolaevladescu/python-eve:2.7 python run.py`

 ## To-do
 * Replace `gosu` with `su-exec` because it's only 10kb instead of 1.8MB.
 Use the alpine linux package manager (`apk add --no-cache 'su-exec>=0.2'`)